Professor Philip M. Genty:

 Mentorship and intense student involvement have been defining features of the Law School’s Moot Court Program since it was created by Professor H. Richard Uviller (1929-2005).
 Before Uviller retired, he handpicked Genty to be his successor.

-Building on Uviller’s legacy, Genty, together with Professor Barbara Schatz, has enhanced the Foundation Year Moot Court, a competition reserved for first-year students, by creating a corresponding classroom component: now the two-semester Kirkland & Ellis Legal Practice Workshop that trains students in legal writing and research.
+Building on Uviller’s legacy, Genty, together with Professor Barbara Schatz and Ilene Strauss, the director of Legal Writing Programs, has enhanced the Foundation Year Moot Court, a program reserved for first-year students, by creating a corresponding classroom component: the two-semester Legal Practice Workshop that trains students in legal writing and research.
 It also teaches the art of persuasion, a skill students will need when arguing their appellate cases to a panel of judges.

 Those skills are also necessary for success in the Harlan Fiske Stone Moot Court, the Law School’s three-round elimination competition for second- and third-year students, which stretches from October to April.
 “The Stone competition is a much more extensive process of preparation, performance, and reflection,” says Genty.
 “Students learn that lawyering is not something you do once.
 You continue to think about your case and how you can improve and develop your arguments.”

 While students who participate in the Law School’s moot court competitions may not become litigators or pursue appellate work, the skills they gain are useful in an array of professional environments.
 “It’s an opportunity for students to take what they have learned in the abstract and turn it into a practical exercise,” Genty says.
 “How do you apply the facts?
 How do you write and speak about your case persuasively?
 These skills are critical to any area of law they may practice.”